jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 ## Defining a Chemical (or Blackbox) Optimisation
 The instructions provided above include all of the information needed to define a mathematical optimisation problem, in which the objective function and constraint functions are known algebraic functions of the input parameters.
 Chemical optimisation is an example of blackbox optimisation, in which we do not know the functional dependence of the output properties on the input parameters, and so we must carry out an experiment to determine the output properties for a given set of input parameters.
 Blackbox optimisation is handled in a slightly different manner to mathematical optimisation as described below.

-### Formulating the Chemical Optimisation
+### Formulating a Chemical Optimisation
-Most chemical optimisations are examples of multiobjective optimisation problems, in which we wish to find an acceptable compromise between  several criteria, e.g. maximising the yield of a target molecule while minimising the formation of certain unwanted side products.
+Most chemical optimisations are examples of multiobjective optimisation problems, in which we wish to find an acceptable compromise between  several criteria.
 As described in our article '*Tuning Reaction Products by Constrained Optimisation*', this may be conveniently achieved by framing the problem as a constrained optimisation, in which we optimise a lead property subject to constraints being placed on the values that the other properties may attain.
+For the purposes of this discussion, a "property" is anything that we can measure or calculate and wish to control.
+The only requirement is that the property can be expressed as a scalar quantity, i.e. a single number.
+Example properties include: the concentration of a product or side-product (measured), the mean crystal size in a colloidal dispersion (measured), the average chain length in a polymer solution (measured), or the total cost of reagents for the specific reaction conditions chosen (calculated).

-For instance, we might set the yield of our target molecule as our lead property (that we wish to maximise) while asserting that the concentration of certain unwanted side products should not exceed specified values.
+For instance, suppose we wish to maximise the yield of a target molecule, while suppressing the formation of certain unwanted side products.
+To do this, we would set the yield of our target molecule as our lead property (i.e. the one that we wish to optimise), while asserting that the concentration of certain unwanted side products should not exceed specified values.
 The lead property is handled by the objective function, while the other properties are handled by the constraint function.

 ### Writing Your Chemical Optimisation Files
 Your experimental objective function should take the general form shown below, where *run_reaction* is a function that controls your experimental equipment and launches a sequence of reactions at the conditions specified in SNOB.next. *run_reaction* should return an array containing the values of all relevant properties at each set of reaction conditions.
 The property values can be stored as a *n*-by-*m* array in SNOB.valuesToPass, where *n* is the number of experiments and *m* is the number of output properties.
 In the code below we have assumed that values for the lead property are stored in the first column of output_properties.
 Hence, the objective function returns the first column of output_properties when called.